sulaman0/substrate-aura-core-chain/README.md

 be applied recursively -- if a change modifies any upper crate's dependency (even just the `Cargo.toml` file), then the upper crate will also need to apply those rules.

+Additionally, if your change is notable, then you should also modify the